pandey-ankit/coherence-new/lab5/lab5.md

 ## Task 1: Create the CustomerRepository

-1. In the base `pom.xml`, add the following dependency so you can use the `CoherenceRepository ` interfaceinterface:
+1. In the base `pom.xml`, add the following dependency so you can use the `CoherenceRepository` interface:

       ```xml
       <dependency>